Republican Party (United States): 1850s to 1930s

+In 1854, the Republican Party began as an anti-slavery party to combat the expansion of slavery into western territories after the passing of the Kansas–Nebraska Act by the Democrats under Stephan Douglas.
+The party was formed in the Northern and Border states, but not the South.
+It rapidly gained support in the North, drawing in former Whigs and Free Soil Democrats.
+Under the Presidency of Abraham Lincoln it led the successful war effort against the Confederacy.

+By 1865 it encompassed northern Protestants, factory workers, professionals, businessmen, prosperous farmers, and also black former slaves.
+It also included a minority of white Southerners who had opposed the Confederacy—men ridiculed by Democrats as "Scalawags".
+The great majority of white southerners were Democrats, as were the great majority of Irish Catholics and German Catholics.
+While both parties adopted pro-business policies in the 19th century, the early GOP was distinguished by its support for the national banking system, the gold standard, railroads, and high tariffs.

-With the election of its first president, Abraham Lincoln, in 1860, the party's success in guiding the Union to victory in the Civil War, and the party's role in the abolition of slavery, the Republican Party largely dominated the national political scene until 1932.
-In 1912, former Republican president Theodore Roosevelt formed the Progressive Party after being rejected by the GOP and ran unsuccessfully as a third-party presidential candidate calling for social reforms.
-The GOP lost its congressional majorities during the Great Depression (1929–1940); under President Franklin D. Roosevelt, the Democrats formed a winning New Deal coalition that was dominant from 1932 through 1964.
+The Republican Party largely dominated the national political scene until 1932.
+However it split in 1912, as former president Theodore Roosevelt formed the liberal Progressive Party to oppose the conservatives under William Howard Taft.
+The split allowed Democrats under Woodrow Wilson to win in 1912.
+The GOP lost its congressional majorities during the Great Depression (1929–1940).
+Under Franklin D. Roosevelt and Harry S Truman, the Democrats formed a winning New Deal coalition that was dominant from 1932 through 1952.

 Shift rightward

 After the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Southern strategy, the party's core base shifted with the Southern states becoming more reliably Republican in presidential politics and the Northeastern states becoming more reliably Democratic.
 White voters increasingly identified with the Republican Party after the 1960s.
 Following the Supreme Court's 1973 decision in Roe v.
 Wade, the Republican Party opposed abortion in its party platform and grew its support among evangelicals.
 The Republican Party won five of the six presidential elections from 1968 to 1988.
 Two-term President Ronald Reagan, who held office from 1981 to 1989, was a transformative party leader.
 His conservative policies called for reduced social government spending and regulation, increased military spending, lower taxes, and a strong anti-Soviet foreign policy.
-Reagan's influence upon the party persisted into the 21st century.
+Reagan's influence upon the party persisted into the early 21st century.

 Since the 1990s, the party's support has chiefly come from the South, the Great Plains, the Mountain States, and rural areas in the North.
-There have been 19 Republican presidents, the most from any one political party.